 BitC leverages an evolutionary game theoretic approach to configure BSNs.
 Each BSN maintains a set (or a population) of configuration strategies.
-It is theoretically proven that, through a series of evolutionary games between configuration strategies, the population state (i.e., the distribution of strategies) converges to an evolutionarily stable equilibrium regardless of the initial state.
+BitC theoretically guarantees that, through a series of evolutionary games between BSN configuration strategies, the population state (i.e., the distribution of strategies) converges to an evolutionarily stable equilibrium regardless of the initial state.
 (A dominant strategy in the evolutionarily stable population state is called an evolutionarily stable strategy.)
 In this state, no other strategies except an evolutionarily stable strategy can dominate the population.
-Given this theoretical property, BitC allows each BSN to operate at an equilibrium by using an evolutionarily stable strategy.
-Simulation results show that BitC effectively configures BSNs to maintain and improve their performance by seeking the trade-offs among conflicting objectives with evolutionary stable strategies.
+Given this theoretical property, BitC allows each BSN to operate at equilibria by using an evolutionarily stable strategy to configure BSNs in a deterministic (i.e., stable) manner.
+Simulation results verify this theoretical analysis; BSNs seek equilibria to perform adaptive and evolutionarily stable configuration strategies.
+This paper also evaluates the performance of BitC with several parameter settings.